cw1204772/AIC2018_iamai/Readme.md

 Hurray!
 We've managed to create a script for running the entire system!
 Please follow the steps below:
-1. Download all [2018 NVIDIA AI City Challenge Track 3](https://www.aicitychallenge.org/) videos into `<DATASET_DIR>`.
+1. Download all 2018 NVIDIA AI City Challenge Track 3 videos into `<DATASET_DIR>`.
+   Please contact the organizers for requesting the dataset: https://www.aicitychallenge.org/
 2. Download the pre-trained Re-ID CNN model.
-   It should be noticed that **our model is for research only**, since we have agreed with the usage of [VeRi](https://github.com/VehicleReId/VeRidataset), [CompCars](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/index.html), [BoxCars116k](https://medusa.fit.vutbr.cz/traffic/research-topics/fine-grained-vehicle-recognition/boxcars-improving-vehicle-fine-grained-recognition-using-3d-bounding-boxes-in-traffic-surveillance/) and [2018 NVIDIA AI City Challenge Track 3](https://www.aicitychallenge.org/) datasets.
+   It should be noticed that **our model is for research only**, since we have agreed with the usage of VeRi, CompCars, BoxCars116k and 2018 NVIDIA AI City Challenge Track 3 datasets.
-   If you agree with the usage restriction, download the [model](https://drive.google.com/open?id=1M-V-TilFg5yyVRsySCTOoFGgcn1HYlY3) to `ReID/ReID_CNN/`.
+   If you agree with the usage restriction, download the model \[[link](https://drive.google.com/open?id=1M-V-TilFg5yyVRsySCTOoFGgcn1HYlY3)\] to `ReID/ReID_CNN/`.
 3. Execute:
 ```
 ./run.sh <DATASET_DIR> <WORK_DIR>